National Hockey League on the radio: Canada

+Rogers also used its Sportsnet Radio stations to distribute Canadian national playoff coverage.
+During the 2018 Stanley Cup Finals, selected games were carried by the Sportsnet Radio Network through Sportsnet 590 The Fan in Toronto, Sportsnet 960 The Fan in Calgary and Sportsnet 650 in Vancouver.
+In 2020, the network carried the Vancouver Canucks' second-round playoff series against the Vegas Golden Knights nationally and broadcast every game of the Stanley Cup Final, with Brendan Batchelor providing play-by-play and Corey Hirsch serving as analyst.

 United States

 During the 1930s, thanks to the powerful 50,000-watt transmitters of CBC Radio, the CBC's Hockey Night In Canada radio broadcasts became quite popular in much of the northern United States, especially in Boston, Chicago, Detroit, and New York City, the four U.S. cities that had NHL teams after 1924, but also in cities with minor-league or major collegiate hockey teams.
 Since most local radio coverage of U.S.-based NHL clubs was restricted to home games in those days, whenever Toronto hosted a U.S.-based team, many listeners in the home city of the visiting U.S.-based team would tune in.
 It has been claimed that during the late 1930s, Hockey Night In Canada was the most popular Saturday-night radio show during the fall and winter months in much of the northern United States.

 National radio coverage of the NHL in the United States has been considerably spotty and/or sparse.
 Perhaps, the first example of national radio network coverage of the National Hockey League in the United States was in 1935–36, when Mutual broadcast some Chicago Black Hawks games.
 Mutual would follow this up by broadcasting Wednesday night New York Rangers home games in early 1956.
 Only some stations broadcast these games.

-Network coverage would finally resume in 1981, when Enterprise Radio broadcast the Stanley Cup Finals.
+Network coverage would finally resume in 1981, when Enterprise Radio broadcast the Stanley Cup Final.
 However, Enterprise Radio folded up shop shortly thereafter.

-In 1989, the NHL signed a two-year contract (lasting through the 1990–91 season) with ABC Radio for the broadcast rights to the All-Star Game and Stanley Cup Finals.
+In 1989, the NHL signed a two-year contract (lasting through the 1990–91 season) with ABC Radio for the broadcast rights to the All-Star Game and Stanley Cup Final.
 ABC Radio named Don Chevrier and Phil Esposito as their main commentating crew.

 In 1992, national coverage of the All-Star Game and Stanley Cup Playoffs were broadcast on Star Broadcasting.
-One year later, the Global Sports Network obtained the national radio broadcasting rights to the All-Star Game and Stanley Cup Finals.
+One year later, the Global Sports Network obtained the national radio broadcasting rights to the All-Star Game and Stanley Cup Final.
 Howie Rose and Mike Keenan were the commentators for Global's coverage.